gph82/mdciao/README.rst

 Status
 ======
-``mdciao`` is in its early versions and changes to the API and functionality are to be expected.
-Please do not consider this library a finished one.
+``mdciao`` is in its initial development, with versions 0.Y.Z.
+Anything MAY change at any time.
+`The public API SHOULD NOT be considered stable <https://semver.org/#spec-item-4>`_.

 Authors
 =======
 ``mdciao`` is written and maintained by Guillermo Pérez-Hernández (`ORCID <http://orcid.org/0000-0002-9287-8704>`_) currently at the `Institute of Medical Physics and Biophysics <https://biophysik.charite.de/ueber_das_institut/team/>`_ in the
 `Charité Universitäsmedizin Berlin <https://www.charite.de/>`_.

+Please cite "mdciao, G. Pérez-Hernández and P.W.
+Hildebrand, 2020 (in preparation)"

 .. |Python Package| image::